 You might be surprised to read that men are more rapidly and forcefully overwhelmed by marital conflict than women, particularly when your emotions are on full display.
 At this point, our hearts are racing, our lizard brain floods us with signals of danger, and we literally lose the ability to think.

 Retarded emotional creatures that we are, our usual response is to get away, to shut down and stonewall.
 Once we’ve reached this stage, nothing constructive will come out of further discussion.
-Take a long break.
+Take a long break, get your head into a better space, maybe even sleep on it.
 [There’s a good article on managing flooding here.]

 listen, don’t think

 Actually listen when he’s talking.
 Focus your attention on him, not what you’re feeling about him.
 Confirm what you’ve heard.
 Don’t tune out and rehearse your counterargument.
-Once he knows he’s been heard, a lot of his frustration and anger will fade away.
+Once he has a sense he’s been heard, a lot of his frustration and anger will fade away.